+Man Suati

-1 Declaration of Mark Saatjian 2 I, Mark Saatjian, am an attorney in the Office of the Santa Barbara County Public D 3 this capacity, I represent Isael Elenes.
-4 On April 17, 2020, Mr. Elenes called me from the Santa Barbara County Jail.
-He described the 5 following circumstances: 6 Mr. Elenes is currently housed in East 4.
-He was moved there with other general population 7 prisoners approximately two weeks ago.
-8 9 When he arrived at East 4, the cells were filthy.
-There was dust on the bunks, on the table 10 surfaces, and the toilet and sink were not clean.
-The prisoners had to clean the cells without protective 11 equipment.
-12 East 4 consists of a day room, and two cells.
+Declaration of Mark Saatjian

+I, Mark Saatjian, am an attorney in the Office of the Santa Barbara County Public Defender.
+In this capacity, I represent Isael Elenes.

+On April 17, 2020, Mr. Elenes called me from the Santa Barbara County Jail.
+He described the following circumstances:

+Mr. Elenes is currently housed in East 4.
+He was moved there with other general population prisoners approximately two weeks ago.

+When he arrived at East 4, the cells were filthy.
+There was dust on the bunks, on the table surfaces, and the toilet and sink were not clean.
+The prisoners had to clean the cells without protective equipment.

+East 4 consists of a day room, and two cells.
 Each cell has one toilet and one sink.
-Nine men are 13 housed in each cell.
+Nine men are housed in each cell.
 Eight sleep on two-person bunks, and one has a single bed.
-Three of the two- 14 person bunks are against the walls of the cell and one stands in the middle of the cell.
-The s 15 also in the middle of the cell, making it difficult to walk around the cell.
-The cell itself measures 20 Feet 16 by 20 feet approximately.
-17 The second cell is identical.
+Three of the two-person bunks are against the walls of the cell and one stands in the middle of the cell.
+The single bed is also in the middle of the cell, making it difficult to walk around the cell.
+The cell itself measures 20 Feet by 20 feet approximately.

+The second cell is identical.
 One toilet for nine men and one sink.
-18 The second cell is identical.
-One toilet for nine men and one sink.

 There is one shower for 18 men, and there is one phone.

-19 In the dayroom, bolted to the floor, are tables with benches.
-The tables resemble picnic benches 20 21 and seat four on each side.
-21 Mr. Elenes reports that he has had flu-like symptoms and has been coughing.
-While I was on the 23 phone, I heard someone sneeze loudly in the background.
-Mr. Elenes told me no one was wearing and 24 mask while inside East 4.
-25 He said that he has been sick off and on over the last few weeks.
-He told me there are always at 26 least four to five people who are sick.
+In the dayroom, bolted to the floor, are tables with benches.
+The tables resemble picnic benches and seat four on each side.

+Mr. Elenes reports that he has had flu-like symptoms and has been coughing.
+While I was on the phone, I heard someone sneeze loudly in the background.
+Mr. Elenes told me no one was wearing a mask while inside East 4.

+He said that he has been sick off and on over the last few weeks.
+He told me there are always at throughout the cell.

+He said that he has been sick off and on over the last few weeks.
+He told me there are always at least four to five people who are sick.
 People who are sick seem to get better and then get sick again.
 The people who are sick are coughing and say they have a fever.
-The living space is cramped 27 again.
-The people who are sick are coughing and say they have a fever.
-The living space is crampe $\vec{z}$ 28 and it is impossible to stay six feet from the people who are sick.
-You hear them coughing in the night -1- throughout the cell.
+The living space is cramped and it is impossible to stay six feet from the people who are sick.
+You hear them coughing in the night